Sizchode/Data2060-Final-Project/README.md

-# Custom Adaptive boosting from AI alchemist
+# AdaBoost Implementation for DATA 2060 Final Project from AI alchemist

 This repository contains the AI alchemist's investigation and implementation for Adaboost.